 CSS Secrets Explained

-CSS script has an easy syntax and uses a set of keywords which correspond to the different style properties.
+CSS script has an easy syntax and uses a set of keywords that correspond to the different style properties.
 Every style sheet has a list of rules.
 Each one of them consists of one or more selectors and a declaration block.
-Declaration-blocks are made of a lists of declarations surrounded by braces.
+Declaration blocks are made of a list of declarations surrounded by braces.
 They include property, a colon (:), and a value.
-If more than one declarations are present in a block of CSS program, a semi-colon (;) must separate each one of them.
+If more than one declarations are present in a block of a CSS program, a semi-colon (;) must separate each one of them.
 When you code CSS script it has selectors and uses them to specify which style points to what portion of the content with style sheets.
 Selectors could be applied to all elements of a specific type, or to separate groups.
 CSS supports pseudo-classes in selectors to allow formatting built on data that is outside the page structure.
 Hover which is such a pseudo-class recognizes content only when the user mouseovers to the visible element, often by keeping the mouse pointer over it.
-A pseudo-class categorizes page elements with style sheets, such as :link or :visited.
-On the other hand, a pseudo-element creates a selection that may be made of partial elements like :first-line or :first-letter.
+A pseudo-class categorizes page elements with style sheets, such as: links or: visits.
+On the other hand, a pseudo-element creates a selection that may be made of partial elements like first-line or:first-letter.
 Selectors may be used together in many combinations with a CSS program, especially in CSS 2.1, to achieve great accuracy and mobility.